-India Clive Smith explores the work of Gustav Metzger, whose provocative expressions of environmental concern have proved prophetic.
+India Windsor-Clive explores the work of Gustav Metzger, whose provocative expressions of environmental concern have proved prophetic.

 Itinerant activist, incessant archivist and inspirational forerunner in ecology; now in his eighties, Gustav Metzger has re-emerged as a legendary figure in contemporary art.
 Since he has remained a background, if forgotten figure, the striking and relatively recent reappraisal of this veteran agit-artist can be attributed to his vanguard ethics.
 As Metzger himself recognises, in the midst of growing awareness and changing attitudes the opportunities for understanding his work are greater now than ever before.